j-terp/aauWorkBook/README.md

 ### [Imperativ Programmering (IMPR)](https://github.com/j-terp/aau_impr/)

-This course was about programming in C89 and learning the imperative programming paragdim.
+This course was about programming in C89 and learning the imperative programming paradigm.